Ostrich Effect

 (American minister and author Robert H. Schuller)

 The secret to handling problems is knowing which approach to take.
-If you actively embrace the Ostrich Effect, you are ignoring the problem.
+If you actively embrace the ostrich effect, you are ignoring the problem.
 That's fine.
 It's a technique that works for certain types of problem.
-But if you allow the Ostrich Effect to blot out a problem that can't be handled in that way, you end up reaching for the place that Uncle Remus (see quotation above) tells us is unreachable.
+But if you allow the ostrich effect to blot out a problem that can't be handled in that way, you end up reaching for the place that Uncle Remus (see quotation above) tells us is unreachable.
 In other words, you are just delaying the inevitable.
-If you know this is happening (i.e., you can say "I am being consumed by the Ostrich Effect"), you are more likely to face the demon earlier (which more often than not is beneficial).
-Therefore, understanding the Ostrich Effect will help you in your decision to ignore, tackle or manage the problem.
+If you know this is happening (i.e., you can say "I am being consumed by the ostrich effect"), you are more likely to face the demon earlier (which more often than not is beneficial).
+Therefore, understanding the ostrich effect will help you in your decision to ignore, tackle or manage the problem.
 Once you've picked a course of action, try not to worry about the problem.
 Of course, that's easier said than done.
 I wish I were better at following this classic Buddhist mantra:

 "If you can solve your problem, don't worry about it.
 If you can't solve it, then what's the point in worrying about it?"